Hudson, Ohio: Private

 There are also many private schools in the area.
 Seton Catholic School is one.
 Founded in 1962, Hudson Montessori School is the 13th oldest Montessori school in the United States.
 Hudson is the original home of what would become Case Western Reserve University in Cleveland and remains home to the Western Reserve Academy, a coeducational boarding and day college preparatory school housed on the original campus of Western Reserve College.

 Infrastructure

 Transportation

 Ohio's State Route 303, State Route 91, and State Route 8 pass through Hudson.
 Interstate 480 cuts through the extreme northeast corner of the city, and Interstate 80, the Ohio Turnpike, bisects the city from west to east.

 Hudson, unlike many surrounding communities, has retained two-lane roadways in much of its downtown.
 This has helped preserve the open spaces, historical buildings, and trees that the city values.
-There are some services from Metro RTA, and much of Hudson is accessible by foot or bike.
+Much of Hudson is accessible by foot or bike.
+Hudson was recognized as a Bike Friendly America Bronze City in 2016, and connectivity has improved through successive iterations of what's now known as the Walk & Bike plan.

+Downtown is serviced by Metro RTA Bus Route 32, while the Park-and-Ride along Route 8 is serviced by Route 31.
 The Cleveland Line (Norfolk Southern) runs from Rochester, Pennsylvania to Cleveland, Ohio going through locations such as Ravenna, Hudson, and Maple Heights.
 There is a spur rail line for local freight from Little Tikes.